claxcoding/elt-pipeline-weather-forecast/README.md

 ---

+## Orchestration

+The pipeline is orchestrated using **Prefect 3.5**, which allows each step to be defined as a **@task** and combined into a **flow**.
+Prefect manages **task dependencies, execution order, and monitoring**, ensuring that:

+- Extraction occurs before loading into BigQuery.
+- Transformation only runs once the required data is available.
+- Machine learning training and predictions are executed after data preparation.
+- Predictions are safely loaded into BigQuery.

+This orchestration makes the pipeline **modular, reproducible, and maintainable**, while providing a clear overview of the workflow through DAG visualizations.

+---

 ## Tools and Technologies Used

 - **Google Colab**: Interactive environment for development, experimentation, and running Python code.
 - **Google Cloud Platform (GCP)**: Provides the cloud infrastructure for this project, including **BigQuery** for storing and querying large weather datasets.
+- **Prefect 3.5**: Orchestration framework for defining tasks and flows, managing dependencies, and visualizing the DAG.
+- **Python Libraries**: `pandas`, `numpy`, `scikit-learn` for data processing and machine learning.
+- **Graphviz**: Visualization library used to generate DAG diagrams of the pipeline tasks.

 This combination of tools ensures an efficient, scalable, and cloud-native approach to building the weather forecasting pipeline.